cjerrington/cjerrington.github.io/src/posts/2023/2023-09-29-creating-status-pages-on-the-fly.md

 Monitoring uptime and status pages on Fly.io with Kuma.
 Earlier this year I wanted to get more knowledge of Docker, and I have made some good progress on that goal.

 From my previous posts on [Docker](/tags/docker), I've gotten a good understanding of Docker and a few applications running that I use regularly.
-One of the issues I had was how to acess my applications from outside my home network.
+One of the issues I had was how to access my applications from outside my home network.
 Some of the applications I was okay with being private at home, but how do I host a Docker application to access it when I'm not there?
 Introducing [Fly.io](https://fly.io)!

 ## Getting started